 Air Force BMT Run Days

-Interval Sprints – 6 30-second sprints, alternated with 30 seconds of brisk walking.
-War cry time!
+Interval Sprints: 6 sprints of 30 seconds each.
+Alternating with 30 seconds of brisk walking.

 Air Force BMT Strength Days (Air Force workout routine)

 The strength days were painful.
 Running I can handle, strength, not so much!
 They start you out with a minimal number of reps (always in 2-3 sets), which keep building week by week until you graduate, air force bmt workout card.

 Push-ups – Eventually, you were able to get away with the modified push-ups on your knees, but don’t get used to that, since they’re not allowed in PT tests.

 Pyramid Push-ups – Shoot me now, these are the worst!

 Air Force BMT PT Tests (Air Force basic training PT test)

 Air forces basic training pt test: the most important week